-This Preliminary Report is intended to provide some preliminary results of the comparison of CCHI candidates' performance on the monolingual EtoE exam to the dual-language CHI[TM] certification exam.
-These findings provide the first data-based evidence to the possibility of measuring cognitive interpreting skills responsible for a successful conversion of meaning from one language into another in a monolingual format.
+This Report provides results of the comparison of CCHI candidates' performance on the monolingual EtoE exam to the dual-language CHITM certification exam.
+These findings offer data-based evidence to the possibility of measuring cognitive interpreting skills responsible for a successful conversion of meaning from one language into another in a monolingual format.

-A total of 163 interpreters of Arabic, Mandarin and Spanish took the EtoE and CHI[TM] examinations between January 24 and March 17, 2020, with 161 of them also completing the EtoE Study Participant Questionnaire (Appendix E).
-By the time of this Preliminary Report, 147 participants have completed both exams, and 109 of those had the full sets5 of the exam items completed.
+A total of 249 interpreters of Arabic, Mandarin and Spanish took the EtoE and CHITM examinations between January 24 and November 3, 2020, with 247 of them also completing the EtoE Study Participant Questionnaire (Appendix E).
+All 249 participants have completed both exams, and 177 of those had the full sets of the exam items completed.

-The report consists of Part I describing the EtoE exam development and study participants, Part II containing the preliminary psychometric analysis prepared by Prometric LLC for CCHI, Part III providing some preliminary observations relevant for interpreter educators, and Appendices.
+The report consists of Part I describing the EtoE exam development and study participants, Part II containing the psychometric analyses prepared by Prometric LLC for CCHI, Part III providing some additional observations relevant for interpreter educators and the profession at large, and Appendices.
 Appendix A is the National Task Force Recommendations on Designing the English-To-English Interpreting Performance Test.
 Appendix B is a sample Performance Item Template for the EtoE Examination that has been used by SMEs to write items for the exam.
 The item review forms are provided in Appendices C and D. Appendix E contains the EtoE Study Participation Questionnaire.
 Appendix F is the EtoE Examination Guide that participants were encouraged to review before taking the exams in order to familiarize themselves with the test tasks; it also contains sample exam items.
 Appendix G provides an example of the scoring scales used by raters to score the EtoE exam.
-Appendix H clarifies some statistical terms used in Prometric's report of Part II.
+Appendix H clarifies some statistical terms used in Prometric's report of Part II, while Appendix I contains loading factors of the three confirmatory factor analysis models.

-2 See the resulting whitepaper Assessing Healthcare Interpreting Performance Skills in and English-to-English Format at https://cchicertification.org/uploads/CCHI_EtoE_Interpreter_Performance_Assessment.pdf
+&lt;sup>2 See the resulting whitepaper Assessing Healthcare Interpreting Performance Skills in and English-to-English Format at https://cchicertification.org/uploads/CCHI\EtoE\Interpreter\Performance\Assessment.pdf